statsig-io/docs/docs/feature-flags/view-exposures.md

 1. Create a "Known Bots" Segment for your project:

     This common segment can then be used for all your launches.
-You can find our list of known bot browser names here: TBD
+You can find our list of known bot browser names here: NOTE, TO ADD.

     ![Screenshot 2024-08-05 at 11 15 24 AM](https://github.com/user-attachments/assets/bf86f861-4cf6-4b5d-a402-d554087fd5b1)